-On the Overview page of the Home menu, in the Relevant Security Patches section click the patch advisory to view details about the patch or click the number of affected systems to see which systems are affected by the patch alert.
+On the Main Menu > Home > Overview page, in the Relevant Security Patches section click the patch advisory to view details about the patch or click the number of affected systems to see which systems are affected by the patch alert.
 Both links take you to tabs of the Patch Details page.
-If all patches are installed, there is just a View All Patches link to open the Patches page.
+If all patches are installed, there is just a View All Patches link to open the Main Menu > Patches page.
 Refer to Section 11.2.2, "Patch Details" for more information.